Skip to content

 Nicolas Finet

-10+ years building compliant outbound sales systems for B2B companies across the US and Europe.
+Co-founded Sortlist in 2014.
+Designed outbound systems for B2B companies across Europe.